Koh Samui, ประเทศไทย - Things to Do in Koh Samui

 Insider Tips

-Visit temples early morning or late afternoon to avoid heat and crowds, and always dress respectfully with covered shoulders and knees
+Visit temples and cultural sites early in the morning (before 9 AM) to avoid crowds and intense heat, and always dress respectfully with covered shoulders and long pants or skirts